bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 * Every transaction must prove that the sum of its inputs are greater than the sum of its outputs.
 * Every referenced input must be valid and not yet spent.
-* The transaction must have a signature matching the owner of the input.
+* The transaction must produce a signature matching the owner of the input.

 ![UTXO Model](utxo-model.jpg)
 *Image Credit: bitcoin.org*